shiversoftdev/t7patch/README.md

 A: Some of the techniques used to patch the game are similar to techniques used by malware, which causes antivirus to be upset.
 ### Q: What is the LPC file for?
 A: The LPC file is to fix the A.B.C error on sign in.
 Not necessary for most users.
-### Q: Who should I send crash reports to?
-A: serious#9999 on discord.
-You must be in my server and allow dms from server members to message me.
-I will not accept friend requests.
 ### Q: Is this tool still updated?
 A: Yes.
 ### Q: Are the security concerns still valid?